CrimsonMoonEntertainment/EasyLua/README.md

 All Objective-c classes in the binary are available for use in lua.
 Some Example lua code:

     instance = MyClassName('alloc')('init')
+    instance('methodName:', 'param_1')
-	instance('methodName:', 'param_1', 'param_2')
+    instance('methodName:param2name:', 'param_1', 'param_2')

-When calling methods, Lua stirngs are automatically converted into NSStrings and numebrs, if needed will be converted to NSNumbers
+When calling methods, Lua stirngs are automatically converted into NSStrings and numebrs, if needed will be converted to NSNumbers.
+Additionally, NSObject are wrapped and unwrapped as needed when being sent between the two environments

+Dictionaries can also be used similar to how they are used in Objective-C:

+    new_dict = NSMutableDictionary('alloc')('init')
+    new_dict['ReturnKey'] = 'ReturnValue'

+EasyLua was originally derived from Lua-Objective-C Bridge.
+Special thanks to the original author Toru Hisai!

 Current Limitations
 =======